92green/dataparcels/packages/dataparcels-docs/src/pages/getting-started.md

 ### What's going on

 * `react-dataparcels` is imported.
-* It stores the data in a `ParcelHoc` higher order component, which creates and stores a parcel in state, and passes it down as props.
+* It stores the data in a <Link to="/api/ParcelHoc">ParcelHoc</Link> higher order component, which creates and stores a parcel in state, and passes it down as props.
 The parcel contains the data.
 * The `.get()` method is used to branch off and create smaller parcels containing just `firstname`, `lastname` and `postcode`.
 * The `value` and the `onChangeDOM` functions aree given to each of the `input` elements to bind them to the parcel.